Last updated on October 21st, 2023 at 08:11 pm

 Overview of South Dakota Knife Laws

-South Dakota knife laws are designed to ensure the safety of its citizens and visitors.
-A knife is defined as any instrument with a blade that can be used for cutting or stabbing.
-This includes pocket knives, switchblades, butterfly knives, daggers, dirks, stilettos, swords and other similar weapons.
+South Dakota stands tall on knife freedom, and its laws reflect a liberal stance towards the ownership and carry of knives.
+A knife is defined as any instrument with a blade that can be used for cutting or stabbing, encompassing a wide variety of types including pocket knives, switchblades, butterfly knives, daggers, dirks, stilettos, and swords among others.

 Definition of a Knife

-A knife is defined as any instrument with a blade that can be used for cutting or stabbing.
-This includes pocket knives, switchblades, butterfly knives, daggers, dirks, stilettos and swords.
-It also includes machetes and other large blades such as those carried by hunters or campers in South Dakota’s rural areas.
+A knife in South Dakota is defined as any instrument with a blade that can be used for cutting or stabbing, covering a broad spectrum of knife types from pocket knives to large blades like machetes, which are often carried by hunters or campers in South Dakota’s rural areas.

 Legal Carry Of Knives